 Not next week or next month.
 So it's hard to answer questions on what might happen in the summer or Sukkot.

-If you get rejected for a permit to travel to Israel, try again.
-If you don't hear back, file again.
-If you are getting close to your flight, contact us.
-Many people are securing permits in Israel via Misrad Hapnim so consider that route.
+If you get rejected for a permit to travel to Israel, contact us to look at your file to make sure that you submitted all of the required documents.
+Many people secure permits in Israel via Misrad Hapnim in Israel, so consider that route.
 More on it below.

 For a period of time, one needed a ticket in order to receive an an ishur (a permit) to enter Israel.
 It then changed so that no one needed to provide a ticket.
-Today, it seems that consulates and Misrad Hapnim do require tickets even though the rules say you don't.
-If you attempt to get a permit without a ticket know that some travelers cannot secure COVID-specific insurance without a pre-paid ticket.
-And you definitely need that insurance in order the secure a permit.
+Today, it seems that consulates want a ticket and Misrad Hapnim might want a ticket but don't really tell you and might not approve applications without it.
+Make sure your COVID health insurance covers the period of your travel.

-Vaccinated (or recovered from Covid) parents of student visa holders can receive approval to enter Israel for the birth of a grandchild - within 30 days prior to the due date or within 30 days of the birth.
+Vaccinated (or recovered) parents of student visa holders can receive approval to enter Israel for the birth of a grandchild - within 30 days prior to the due date or within 30 days of the birth.
 The application must include all the regular documentation plus: Copies of both parents passports and visas, and the baby's birth certificate or a letter from a doctor with the due date.
-Please note that paternal grandparents have been expressly rejected from receiving a permit.
-Thus, only the parents of a pregnant woman student visa holder (or new mother) can receive a permit.
+Please note that paternal grandparents have been rejected from receiving a permit but we suggest that you try anyway - some seem to get through when the request is made in person at Misrad Hapnim.

 Israelis living outside of Israel can now travel to Israel with their non-Israeli children without the need to register them as Israelis first.
 But the process of registering them as Israelis had to have been started.
-It is complicated.
-Please see the post here.
+It is complicated and it is time consuming.
+Please see the post here and complete all the paperwork related to registration of children born to Israelis outside of Israel.

 Student visa holders currently in the USA and those with permanent resident status in Israel who are currently in the USA can return to Israel with no need for approval.
 But this is a new policy and it is not clear how this will play out.
 Stay tuned.